iranianpep/botonomous/README.md

 | confirmReceivedMessage | string | Message in case a message is received by the bot |

 ## Using Python nltk
+If you need to use Python NLTK instead of PHP nlp-tools for the natural processing, these are the steps to install Python NLTK:

 1. Install Python
     ```